zvictor/tina.io/content/blog/Self-Hosted-Demo.md

 - You must provide your own authentication (If you don't want to use Tina Cloud)
   - This means you will have to provide your own functionally for "Read only tokens" if this is something that you need in your App
-- Provide and manage your own database and level implementation (We have provided MongoDB as an example)
+- Provide and manage your own database and levelDB implementation (We have provided MongoDB LevelDB implementation that can be used)
 - Provide a backend endpoint (like a next.js api function)

 ## The Parts